ElectronicBabylonianLiterature/ebl-api/README.md

 Requirements:
 - Python 3.7 & pip
-- A JavaScript runtime, e.g. Node.js (Required for running the tests due to MongoDB `map_reduce`.)
+- A JavaScript runtime, e.g. Node.js (Only required for running the tests using MongoDB `map_reduce`.)
 - Docker (optional for running the application)

 ```